Skrimpton/Kommander--konsole-qdbus-script/README.md

-# Wrapper script for qdbus-commands in Konsole terminal emulator
+# Wrapper script for qdbus-commands in Konsole terminal emulator with wmctrl as optional dependency

 ## Usage examples